 The exchange of gifts and hospitality is customary in some cultures and can build goodwill in business relationships, but can be used improperly.
 It is not just the value that's important, the intent and timing too must be considered.
 Excessive or inappropriate gifts or hospitality can tarnish our reputation for fair dealing and may even break the law.

-All gifts and hospitality must be recorded in the register.
+All gifts and hospitality must be recorded in the register, even if not accepted.